PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 Like, it's easy to lose the forest for the trees, to complain about wrong numbers of fingers and hallucinations and alignment and intellectual property so much that your forget that we've created magic rocks that can code and draw stuff for us!
 Many things that would have been too hard to bother with last year are trivial today.

 I follow an author who publishes various stories online; one of them is a series of worldbuilding documents (think SCP without the horror), updated daily, where each document starts with an illustration.
-Before AI, if the author had to comission an artist to illustrate his series, he would just have gone without illustrations.
+Before AI, if the author had to commission an artist to illustrate his series, he would just have gone without illustrations.
 He definitely wouldn't have paid an artist to produce an image a day for a freely available story online.

 Using Copilot has helped me learn about common coding patterns in JavaScript and Python; using ChatGPT has helped me start projects with technologies I was unfamiliar with, by giving me that small boost at the beginning that helped me get past my initial lack of confidence.

 People naturally feel wary about OpenAI and its ownership by Microsoft.
 Microsoft is a huge megacorporation, one that has been known to engage in aggressive anti-competitive anti-open-source behavior in the past.
-So a lot of people see Copilot as a ploy, a disguised attempt to trample the rights of the open-source community, using the community's work will contributing little in return they move all the value to their own private ecosystems.
+So a lot of people see Copilot as a ploy, a disguised attempt to trample the rights of the open-source community, using the community's work while contributing little in return, ultimately all the value to their own private ecosystems.

 I understand the concern, but I don't really see it.
-One, because Copilot on its own isn't enough to eg make a fully proprietary version of GCC for evil proprietary goals.
-Yes, Copilot sometimes leaks open-source code in very specific occasions, but you can't just prompt Copilot with "make a proprietary clone of <some OSS project> without attribution" and get working software.
+One, because Copilot on its own isn't enough to eg make a fully proprietary version of, say, GCC for evil proprietary goals.
+Yes, Copilot sometimes leaks open-source code in very specific occasions, but you can't just prompt Copilot with "make a proprietary clone of \<some OSS project> without attribution" and get working software.

 And two, OpenAI has created something amazing!
 For all the bugs and all the concerns I've list and those I haven't, to me they almost all come second to the sheer marvel I feel when I start writing code and Copilot offers me exactly what I was about to write.
 The machine is *reading my mind*.

+Yes, the Microsoft executives and the market forces driving them all have selfish goals, but I think it's not too much to assume that the basic motivation behind the entire project is "create something awesome", and we shouldn't just assume that the only possible reason they could have done it is to sabotage the OSS ecosystem.

 So I don't think Microsoft did something ethically wrong.
 But was it strategically wrong?

 ### Consequences for Microsoft

 Because even if Microsoft did nothing wrong, they sure did something impopular.
-A lot of open-source developers are _absolutely furious_ at them, swore to never use microsoft product again, shouted that the company was going back to its Embrace-Extend-Extinguish roots, etc.
+A lot of open-source developers were _absolutely furious_ at them, swore to never use microsoft products again, shouted that the company was going back to its Embrace-Extend-Extinguish roots, etc.

 The controversy got so bad that the small company I was in at the time decided